KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-KeyboardKit helps you build custom keyboard extensions for `iOS` and `iPadOS` using `SwiftUI`.
+KeyboardKit helps you build custom keyboard extensions for `iOS` and `iPadOS`, using `SwiftUI`.

 KeyboardKit extends the native keyboard extension APIs to provide you with a lot more functionality.
-It also provides you with views and utils to help mimic native keyboards, with support for multiple locales, gestures, callouts etc.
+It also provides you with views and utils to help you mimic native keyboards.

 The end result can look something like this...or entirely different: